QuietJohn0/SingleLeggedHopper/README.md

 - [Simulation Code](path/to/simulation_code)
 - [Simulation Documentation](path/to/simulation_documentation)

-Include an image or animation that illustrates the simulation results or process.
+Include an image or animation that illustrates the simulation results or process .
 ![Simulation Animation](path/to/simulation_animation.gif)

 ## Experimental Testing